 If you are designing a poster for a major blockbuster, then there will likely be pages on pages of rules and regulations you will have to follow.
 The movie studio will send the specific rules to the agency designing the poster.

-For example, movie stars like Tom Cruise can negotiate top billing, a director like Quentin Tarantino or the marketing executive might demand “A film by Quentin Tarantino” appear above the title of the film, and specific wordings may be needed like when a film was written by multiple people so “a story from” might be needed instead of “written by.”
+For example, movie stars like Tom Cruise can negotiate top billing, a director like Quentin Tarantino or the marketing executive might demand “A film by Quentin Tarantino” appear above the title of the film, and specific wordings may be needed like when a movie was written by multiple people so “a story from” might be required instead of “written by.”

 So, I believe you are best sticking to this formula and spending your creative juices on the more essential aspects of the poster.

-And if designing movie posters for a living is intriguing to you, then I would suggest getting educated!
+And if designing movie posters for a living intrigues you, I would suggest getting educated!
 We are currently producing an online class dedicated to movie poster design, and people that have signed up for our newsletter will be the first to be told…so sign up here.

 Also, check out our Poster Grind YouTube channel, where you will find boatloads of free tutorials and movie poster content.